Jimk72/Icarus-Mod-Manager-Beta/README.md

 # Icarus Mod Manager 2.3

+## 10/27/25 Ver 2.3.4
+-Fixed bug when using Refresh Local Files it would only download the first 301 mods.

+-All PAK mods when downloaded from the online database will use the modinfo.json from the author to create the mods folder name.

+-Changed the display info to check for any file called readme if readme.txt file is not avail in the mods folder.

 ## 10/25/25 Ver 2.3.3
 -Added Show notes option to editor 1, This will display a form that saves personal notes for editing mods.